-- The University centrally develops one timetable for all teaching activities for undergraduate, and where appropriate, graduate coursework where there are regular schedulable teaching activities.
+- The University centrally develops one timetable for all teaching activities for undergraduate, and where appropriate, postgraduate coursework.

 Teaching times and hours

-- All teaching activities are scheduled within standard hours.
+- Teaching activities are scheduled within standard teaching hours.
 Exceptions apply for:

 - postgraduate teaching activities at the discretion of the College/School; and

-- selected undergraduate teaching activities as agreed by the Timetable Office with Colleges/Schools.
+- selected undergraduate teaching activities as agreed by the Timetabling Office with Colleges/Schools.

 - Any teaching activity scheduled outside standard hours is scheduled in consultation with, or by the request of, the academic staff involved.